Ahh! Sushi – Rio Rancho, New Mexico

 The year was 1997.
 Recently thawed from a thirty year cryogenic state, Dr. Evil addressed the United Nations about his diabolical scheme to hold the world ransom: “ In a little while you’ll notice that the Kreplachistani warhead has gone missing.
 If you want it back, you’re going to have to pay me…one million dollars.”
 After the United Nations officials erupted in laughter, Dr. Evil quickly corrected himself “sorry…one hundred billion dollars.”

-The all-you-can-eat sushi is served daily for lunch, but the lunch menu offers several other lunch specials Tuesday through Sunday from 11:30AM to 3:00PM.
+The all-you-can-eat sushi is served daily for lunch only from 11:30AM to 3:00PM.
 You can eschew the all-you-can eat offering and select from among some fifty specialty rolls, not all of which are available on the sushi buffet.
 Contrary to some sushi buffets in which offerings are limited to modified California rolls, Ahh Sushi’s buffet includes some terrific and addictive offerings: Crunchy Roll, Fried Philadelphia Roll, Green Chile Roll, Green Salmon Roll, Santa Fe Roll, Spicy Tuna Roll, Spider Roll and more.
 Nigiri sushi (sliced raw fish with a molded ball of rice underneath) is not part of the all-you-can-eat menu.

 There are some definite winners in the line-up.
 The Santa Fe Roll (crab, cucumber, cream cheese, shrimp tempura and green chili (sic) tempura topped with all tuna and sauced with spicy mayo, Sriracha chili and teriyaki) is terrific, a synthesis of flavors that go very well together.
 A commonality among the spicy rolls is spiciness (go figure).
 The spicy tuna roll brings the heat with it at no sacrifice to taste.
 The green chile on its eponymous roll is incendiary enough to make New Mexicans proud.
 Ahh Sushi doesn’t scrimp on seafood and overindulge on rice.
 The green salmon roll (salmon, seaweed salad mix an crab stick all wrapped with cucumber wrap) includes a generous amount of salmon.

 Rio Rancho’s Ahh Sushi opened in September, 2013, two years after its elder sibling opened at the Riverside Plaza just north of Montaño on Coors.
 As with its scion, the Rio Rancho instantiation is sports friendly with flat screen televisions positioned for ESPN viewing.
-A framed shirt signed by Dallas Cowboys’ hall-of-fame running back Emmitt Smith hangs on one wall.
+Framed shirts signed by Dallas Cowboys’ hall-of-fame players Troy Aikman and Emmitt Smith hang on separate walls, but the restaurant will serve everyone–even New York Giants fans.
 Overall, Ahh!
 Sushi isn’t much on ambiance, but the focus of the highly regarded restaurants at the small, age-worn strip mall (which includes the legendary Namaste and Rub-N-Wood Barbecue) in which it resides is on great food, not ambiance.

-My friends, especially Bill who’s visited Ahh Sushi so often his mail will soon be delivered there, find all the ambiance they need in the feminine pulchritude serving their meals, especially when the vivacious Monique Candelaria is on call.
+My friends, especially Bill who visits Ahh Sushi so often his mail is being delivered there, find all the ambiance they need in the feminine pulchritude serving their meals, especially when the vivacious Monique Candelaria is on call (Mondays).
 If the WWE’s Bella Twins need a triplet for their act, they should call on the alluring brunette…not that the stunning Monique hasn’t had several casting calls.
 She’s been in a number of movies as well as on Breaking Bad.
 Monique has got an Academy Award-winning smile and is as gregarious as can be.
 There’s no one in Albuquerque who delivers sushi better than she does.

 The interjection “Ahh” is used to convey understanding or realization as in “ahh, this is great sushi.”
 It’s an interjection heard often at All!
 All Out Sushi.